journeyman33/kodekloud/README.md

 cp /home/thor/kodekloud/inventory/hosts /etc/ansible/hosts
 ```

-Below is a table summarizing how the ansible ping ad hoc command will now work on all Nuatilus Severs:
+Below is a table summarizing the usage of the ansible ping ad hoc command, which  will now work on all Nuatilus Severs:

  Nautilus Servers            | Ansible ad hoc command            | alias
 |----------------------------|-----------------------------------|---------------|